Quin-Darcy/Default-Desktop-Configuration/README.md

 ## How it Works
 ---
 ### HKLM Functions and HKCU Functions
-The script can be broken down into two parts - The functions which make changes to the HKLM Hive and the functions which make changes to the HKCU Hive.
+The script can be broken down into two parts - The functions which make changes to the HKLM and the functions which make changes to the HKCU.
 The latter functions perform the same registry actions as a few GPOs located in the Computer Configuration tab.
 The functions which make changes to the HKCU are bundled into a seperate script and run at first login.

 ### HKLM - Taskbar Layout - File Creation
 The taskbar layout dictates the shortcuts which are pinned to the taskbar and this layout is defined by XML file.
 Within this program, the function responsible for creating the XML file is called `create_taskbar_layout`.
 It takes one argument, `$taskbar_path` which is the file location that the final XML file will be saved to.
 The function starts by generating the default `StartLayout.xml` which is the layout found in the Start window.
 This is accomplished by running